davidebonaglia/Excellent-Science/Annex 8 - Preliminary econometric modelling results.md

 ### 8.2.1.
 Results of the productivity model
 For ERC and MSCA programmes (Table 8.3), with respect to the influence of the number of research  areas attributed to the outputs, we can say that knowledge diversity positively affects productivity.
-In particular, if the number of research areas increases, the number of publications increases by 9.5%, and the citations by 12%.
+In particular, one-unit increase in the number of research areas increases the number of publications by about 10%, and the citations by about 13%.
 It is beneficial to diversify the knowledge, but too much diversification has a negative impact.

 In terms of project characteristics, we find that a rise in the project costs by 1% leads to fewer publications (an 8.1% reduction), and citations (21% less).
 An extension of the duration of the projects is associated with more publications and a higher number of citations.